 The Commission's substantive responsibilities involve cases under the import relief statutes and reports under section 332 of the Tariff Act of 1930 (19 U.S.C. § 1332).
 Our total investigative workload, which declined from 239 new investigations in FY 1985 to a low of 92 in FY 1988, increased to 119 in FY 1989.
 As for the current year, at the time the Commission submitted its FY 1990 budget, staff projected 126 new investigations for FY 1990 and 125 for FY 1991.
 Subsequently, with the actual filings through the first four months of FY 1990 reaching only 20 new cases, staff revised its projections to 105 cases in FY 1990 and 119 in FY 1991.
+In addition to our workless investigative workload, the Commission is heavily in cases, stan revised its projections to 100 cases in F 1 1991 and 119 in F 1 1991.
 In addition to our regular investigative workload, the Commission is heavily involved at this time in providing background support to Executive Branch efforts on the GATT-sponsored Uruguay Round of trade negotiations, negotiations for a trade agreement with the Soviet Union, and other trade initiatives.